Top 26 Christmas Gifts for 4 Year Old Boys

 Coodoo Magnetic Building Tiles Starter Set (40 Pieces)

-Why we like it: Both kids play together without fighting
+Why I like it: Both kids play together without fighting

 I discovered these tiles when my preschooler built a rainbow tunnel for his sister’s toy horse.
 She crawled through it herself, giggling.
 That collaboration shocked me; they usually guard their toys fiercely.
 The magnetic click satisfies something primal in their brains.